Kashyapghodasara/X-Clone/README.md

 ### Day 1 - Saturday  -  07-12-2024
-        - Create a Folder Structure
+        - Create a Folder Structure (Frontend)
         - Create a Leftsidebar and Creatpost

 ### Day 2 - Sunday  -  08-12-2024